TrudeEH/TrudeLand/README.md

 Feel free to copy any dotfiles or run the script to install my config.
 The script uses APT only.

-Feel free to report issues, provide suggestions, and pull requests.
+Please report issues, provide suggestions and pull requests.
 There are still many things that can be improved.

 ## Tested on:
 - Debian 12